Lecturer in World Literatures

 Ph.D., Yale University

 B.A., Harvard University

-Having lived as a child in Latin America in a Swedish-, English- and Spanish-speaking household, Margaret Bruzelius thinks comparative literature has always been the only possible discipline for her.
+Having lived as a child in Latin America in a Swedish-, English- and Spanish-speaking household, Margaret Bruzelius thinks the study of world literatures has always been the only possible discipline for her.
 She studied French and English literature as an undergraduate, took a long detour through fashion and design, and then returned to study comparative literature in her 30s, having acquired a husband and two children.